microsoft/CCF/doc/audit/index.rst

     :fa:`shield-alt` :doc:`read_write_restrictions`
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Governance maps should only be written to when applying approved proposals.
+    Some KV maps should only be modified during governance transactions.

 .. toctree::
     :hidden: